 A certified operator must examine all test results generated by continuous monitoring equipment within 72 hours of their generation; this is being met.
 The OA reviews the SCADA reports daily, they also sign, date and document any findings.
-When the system has abnormal operating conditions the OA reviews, documents their finding on the printed trends which are attached to the daily SCADA report.
+The OA is reminded that operators need to consistently document the details of departures from normal operating procedures that occurred during the shift, the time/duration they occurred, abnormal and unusual observations and related conclusions as per O.Reg.
+128 /04.

-- Samples for chlorine residual analysis were tested using an acceptable portable device. - All continuous monitoring equipment utilized for sampling and testing required by O. Reg.170/03, or Municipal Drinking Water Licence or Drinking Water Works Permit or order, were equipped with alarms or shut-off mechanisms that satisfy the standards described in Schedule 6.
+All continuous monitoring equipment utilized for sampling and testing required by O. Reg.170/03, or Municipal Drinking Water Licence or Drinking Water Works Permit or order, were equipped with alarms or shut-off mechanisms that satisfy the standards described in Schedule 6.

 The Wiarton water treatment plant is equipped with continuous analyzers and alarms for free chlorine and turbidity.
-The alarm set points for the clearwell Water chlorine analyzer is Low 0.85 mg/L and Low, Low 0.80 mg/L; when reached the system locks out ensuring the system meets their CT requirements.
+The alarm set points for the clearwell Water chlorine analyzer is Low 0.75 mg/L and Low, Low 0.70 mg/L; when reached the system locks out ensuring the system meets their CT requirements.
 The turbidity set points on the two filter trains is High 0.30 NTU and High, High 0.8 NTU at which time the plant shuts down.
 In both instances the alarms are sent to the OA notifying of the plant shutdown.